• Find a Member

 Q: Who should attend this symposium?

 A: Anyone interested in adult and family literacy in Texas is welcome at the symposium.
-The people who will gain the most are instructors at community-based adult and family literacy organizations and nonprofits.
+The people who will gain the most are instructors at community-based adult literacy organizations and nonprofits.

 Volunteer tutors and teachers are especially welcome!